MapTestGame/MapCode/1.0/Specification.md

 =================================
 This document describes MapCode 1.0.

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](http://tools.ietf.org/html/rfc2119).

 Codepoints
 ==========
 MapCode is based on UTF-8, and so it uses **codepoints**.
 All numbers are encoded as codepoints, including (but not limited to): version numbers (major, minor), string lengths, dimension sizes.